ucsb-gradescope-tools/sample-cpp-tddFuncs-autograder/README.md

+# sample-cpp-tddFuncs-autograder

+This sample autograder builds on top of [sample-cpp-diff-autograder](https://github.com/ucsb-gradescope-tools/sample-cpp-diff-autograder) by adding an extra layer of functionalilty: the ability to directly record the results of tests from the tddFuncs.h/tddFuncs.cpp unit testing framework into the Gradescope JSON.

+The autograder can still incorporate diff-based tests before or after the unit tests are executed.
+The key point is that each stage in the grading pipeline adds on to the results.json of the previous stage.

-A sample C++ autograder repo to show how diff-based autograding works.
-The corresponding assignment can be found at https://github.com/ucsb-gradescope-tools/sample-cpp-assignment.
+The corresponding assignment can be found at github.com/ucsb-gradescope-tools/sample-cpp-tddFuncs.assignment.

 # Platform specific notes